 Journalist and Author Carey Gillam Shares Decades of Research into Monsanto and its Ubiquitous Weed Killer

 CAREY GILLAM.
-In 1950 while looking for new pharmaceuticals, the Swiss chemist Henri Martin synthesized the chemical we call glyphosate.
+In 1950, while looking for new pharmaceuticals, the Swiss chemist Henri Martin synthesized the chemical we call glyphosate.
 Later the chemical was sold off several times.
 Eventually Stauffer Chemical Company identified and got a patent for glyphosate’s ability to chelate minerals.
-But it took Monsanto and John Franz, a young Monsanto chemist, to unlock that weed-killing magic within glyphosate and bring it to market as the highly profitable product Roundup.
-Franz discovered the glyphosate killed plants in 1970 and went on to receive great acclaim for his discovery.
-In 1974 Monsanto rolled out Roundup as a very safe and effective weed killer, and it was quickly embraced for a number of different uses.
+But it took Monsanto and John Franz, a young Monsanto chemist, to unlock the weed-killing magic within glyphosate and bring it to market as the highly profitable product Roundup.
+Franz discovered that glyphosate killed plants in 1970 and went on to receive great acclaim for his finding.
+In 1974, Monsanto rolled out Roundup as a very safe and effective weed killer, and it was quickly embraced for a number of different uses.

 ACRES U.S.A.
-In your book Whitewash you note that the glyphosate patent was going to expire around the time that the first Roundup-Ready crop, which was soybeans, entered the market.
+In your book, Whitewash, you note that the glyphosate patent was going to expire around the time that the first Roundup Ready crop — soybeans — entered the market.